killeent/mesosphere_challenge/README.md

 floors.

 The setDesiedFloor function is necessary for the ECS system to a move an elevator, without a request, and to decouple the SCAN functionality as best we can.
+It will allow us to set up a different scheduling algorithm without having to modify the internal state of the Elevator.

 class organization: